Weak Cat-Operads: Coherence of

-\dkz It is easy to establish the implication from left to right by induction on the length of derivation.
-For the converse implication, we have by Lemma 17.1 that $u=u'$ and $v=v'$ in \BCg\ for $u'$ and $v'$ in normal form.
+\begin{proof} It is easy to establish the implication from left to right by induction on the length of derivation.
+For the converse implication, we have by Lemma~\ref{lem17.1} that $u=u'$ and $v=v'$ in \BCg\ for $u'$ and $v'$ in normal form.
 From the assumption that $u$ and $v$ have the same graph we conclude, by the implication from left to right, that $u'$ and $v'$ have the same graph.
-But then by Lemma 17.2 we have that $u'$ is $v'$, and hence $u=v$ in \BCg\ by symmetry and transitivity of~$=$.
+But then by Lemma~\ref{lem17.2} we have that $u'$ is $v'$, and hence $u=v$ in \BCg\ by symmetry and transitivity of~$=$. \end{proof}

-From Proposition 17.3 from left to right and Lemma 17.2 we may infer that for every arrow term $u$ of \BCg\ there is a unique arrow term $u'$ of \BCg\ in normal form such that $u=u'$ in \BCg.
+From Proposition~\ref{prop17.3} from left to right and Lemma~\ref{lem17.2} we may infer that for every arrow term $u$ of \BCg\ there is a unique arrow term $u'$ of \BCg\ in normal form such that $u=u'$ in \BCg.
 Note that we did not need this kind of uniqueness proposition to establish coherence.
-Note also that we did not establish this uniqueness proposition by syntactical means, like confluence of term rewriting.
-Instead we have a semantical uniqueness proposition, our Lemma 17.2, which is semantical because it involves graphs.
-Establishing uniqueness semantically may often be more easier than doing it syntactically.
+Note also that we did not establish this uniqueness proposition by means like confluence of term rewriting.
+Instead we have a uniqueness proposition, our Lemma~\ref{lem17.2}, which involves graphs.
+Establishing uniqueness in the latter way may often be more easier than doing it in the former one.
 The paper \cite{La03} (Section 2.1 and Appendix~A) considers uniqueness of normal form established via confluence of term rewriting.

 As an alternative to the style of proof of coherence of this paper there is the style of the original paper of \cite{M96}, which one finds also in \cite{B11}.
 This style works for symmetric groups, and relies on the fact that in that case one can establish that for the symmetric group $S_n$ there are $n!$ normal forms and $n!$ permutations.
 Then it is enough to establish that the map from the syntax for $S_n$ to permutations is \emph{onto}, which means that every permutation is represented by a term of $S_n$, i.e.\ a composition of generators.
 (We must also establish that the map in question is a homomorphism, which means that every equation of the syntax holds for permutations.)
 It follows then that the map is one-one.